olliw42/mLRS-docu/docs/CRSF.md

 > [!NOTE]
 > - These parameters have been renamed in ArduPilot 4.7 to MAVy and now start at MAV1 (there is no MAV0).
 > - Some ArduPilot vehicles do not enable stream rates per default (e.g. Copter has them disabled, whereas Plane has them enabled).
 > - When configuring SRy/MAVy parameters, 'y' does usually not correspond to the number 'x' of the SERIALx port but to the count of serial ports using the MAVLink protocol.
-SERIAL0, and thus SR0, is nearly always reserved for the USB connection and set to use the MAVLink protocol (not possible in ArduPilot 4.7, hence no MAV0).
-Therefore, as an example, in a setup where SERIAL1 and SERIAL2 is not set to MAVLink protocol and with the mLRS receiver connected to SERIAL3, SR1/MAV1 configures the stream rates for the mLRS receiver.
+SERIAL0, and thus SR0, is nearly always reserved for the USB connection and set to use the MAVLink protocol (not possible in ArduPilot 4.7, has no MAV0).
+Therefore, as an example, in a setup where SERIAL1 and SERIAL2 are not set to MAVLink protocol and with the mLRS receiver connected to SERIAL3, then SR1/MAV1 configures the stream rates for the mLRS receiver.

 ### CRSF Receiver Protocol